jpgavieta/multidevice_dataToolkit/README.md

 - *Ingests*: Scheduled daily extraction from each device's cloud API (Atmotube, Google Health/Fitbit), on a daily cron schedule, with built-in rate limiting.
 - *Processes*: Standardizes and validates per device type — parsing raw API responses into clean, typed, timezone-normalized dataframes ready for analysis.
 - *Stores*: Maintains a remote PostgreSQL + PostGIS database (via Docker) for raw + processed data with device/participant assignment tracking to reconcile data across a rotating-device study design.
-- *Visualizes*: Provides non-technical team access via Metabase (planned) and publishes analysis via GitHub Pages (`docs/`), separate from the automated pipeline.
+- *Visualizes*: Provides non-technical abilities to visualize the data — internal-facing DB dashboard via Metabase (planned) and public-facing analytical reports via GitHub Pages (`docs/`) — eparate from the automated pipeline.

 2. Why does this exists?